 Benefit Assistance – Disabled / Elderly

-• Disability Benefit Specialist (DBS): The Disability Benefit Specialist (DBS) assists persons with disabilities between the ages of 18 and 59.
-The DBS provides information, assistance, advocacy, and in some cases representation.
-A DBS can assist with initial applications, denials of eligibility, termination of benefits, and overpayments of both public and private benefits.
-A DBS can also help those who want to apply for Medicare and Medicaid programs, as well as disability through the Social Security Administration.
+• Disability Benefit Specialist (DBS): The Disability Benefit Specialist (DBS) assists persons with disabilities between the ages of 17 ½ and 59 years.
+The DBS provides information, assistance, advocacy, and in some cases, representation.
+The DBS can assist with initial applications, denials of eligibility, termination of benefits, and overpayments of both public and private benefits.
+The DBS can also help those who want to apply for Medicare and Medicaid programs, as well as disability through Social Security Administration.
+You can be referred to the DBS by contacting the ADRC at (855) 440-ADRC (2372). https://www.dhs.wisconsin.gov/benefit-specialists/dbs.htm

 (855) 440-2372